OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/msdynamics.md

 ### Knowledge Article

 * Whenever a Knowledge Article entity is created from Dynamics 365 UI, the system creates an extra Root Knowledge article.
-Due to such behavior of Dynamics 365, OpsHub Integration Manager will create two Knowledge Articles for a single source entity when Dynamics 365 is the target system.
+Due to such behavior of Dynamics 365, <code class="expression">space.vars.SITENAME</code> will create two Knowledge Articles for a single source entity when Dynamics 365 is the target system.
-* To avoid such behavior when Dynamics 365 is target system, "Root Article" field can be mapped in OpsHub Integration Manager with value true which would ensure that only single root knowledge article is created.
+* To avoid such behavior when Dynamics 365 is target system, "Root Article" field can be mapped in <code class="expression">space.vars.SITENAME</code> with value true which would ensure that only single root knowledge article is created.

-> **Note**: By default, the above field value is false and OpsHub Integration Manager will follow the default behavior of Dynamics 365, if this field is not mapped.
+> **Note**: By default, the above field value is false and <code class="expression">space.vars.SITENAME</code> will follow the default behavior of Dynamics 365, if this field is not mapped.

 # Known Limitations

 ## Common

-* The following type of entities and the reference fields related to these entities are not supported by OpsHub Integration Manager:
+* The following type of entities and the reference fields related to these entities are not supported by <code class="expression">space.vars.SITENAME</code>:
   * Activity
   * Virtual
   * Elastic
-* The following field type is not supported by OpsHub Integration Manager:
+* The following field type is not supported by <code class="expression">space.vars.SITENAME</code>:
   * Formula type field
-* Field type of attachments with size greater than 128 MB are not supported by OpsHub Integration Manager.
+* Field type of attachments with size greater than 128 MB are not supported by <code class="expression">space.vars.SITENAME</code>.
   * If more than 128 MB sized attachment is coming for the sync, then the processing failure will be observed in the attachment sync due to dynamics API limitation.
 * For comment & attachment synchronization, when the user add/modify any comment/attachment, the user needs to update one field  [System/Custom field] to sync the comment & the attachment.
   * Reason: In MS Dynamics 365, entity modified time does not get updated with inline image/attachment addition in Note or when a Note is added.